NabilNYMansour/Addition_Count_Divison/README.md

     - .txt files that explain the algorithm.
     - A python file that shows the algorithm in action.
     - A logism file that shows a low_level circuit that utilizes the algorithm to represent a quotient value only.
-    - Some .png values that are screenshots of the logism circuit.
+    - Some .png files that are screenshots of the logism circuit.

 Done by Nabil NY Mansour :)